-Due to the challenges of gathering information from a large, diverse and dynamic supply chain, for 2013, we were not able to determine the origins of a portion of the necessary Conflict Minerals contained in each of our in-scope products.
-However, none of the necessary Conflict Minerals contained in our in-scope products for which we were able to determine the countries of origin were determined by us to directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
-Our in-scope product categories for 2013 are indicated below.
+Due to the challenges of gathering information from a large, diverse and dynamic supply chain, for 2014, we were not able to determine the origins of a portion of the necessary Conflict Minerals contained within each of our in-scope products.
+However, none of the necessary Conflict Minerals contained within our in-scope products for which we were able to determine the countries of origin were determined by us to directly or indirectly finance or benefit armed groups in the DRC or an adjoining country.
+We did not conclude that any of our in-scope products were "DRC conflict free."
+Our in-scope product categories for 2014 are indicated below.